 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Eliminating the tortillas and adding low-glycemic roasted green chiles makes Green Chile and Chicken Mock Enchilada Casserole a perfect dish as an occasional treat for any phase of the South Beach Diet and great for most other low-carb eating plans.
-Most brands of green chile enchilada sauce do have a very small amount of cornstarch as a thickener, so this isn’t suitable for people who are strictly following Keto or South Beach Diet Phase One, but the amount of carbs is still much lower than traditional enchiladas.
-It’s recommended to use low-fat cream cheese, sour cream, and cheese if you’re making this for South Beach.
-Other low-carb diets probably would prefer full-fat dairy.
+Eliminating the tortillas and adding low-glycemic roasted green chiles makes Green Chile and Chicken Mock Enchilada Casserole a perfect dish as an occasional treat for most other low-carb eating plans or any phase of the South Beach Diet.
+Most brands of green chile enchilada sauce do have a small amount of cornstarch as a thickener, so this isn’t suitable for people who are strictly following Keto or South Beach Diet Phase One, but the amount of carbs is still much lower than traditional enchiladas.

 Find More Recipes Like This One: